Kaly Sène: Middlesbrough

-On 29 August 2025, he joined Middlesbrough F.C. in the EFL Championship on a four-year contract.
+On 29 August 2025, he joined Middlesbrough in the EFL Championship on a four-year contract.
 He transferred for a reported GBP1.5m.
 Prior to this move, he had already scored six goals in the new season, three each in the league and the Conference League qualifying.

+Young Boys

+On 8 August 2026, Sène returned to Switzerland and signed a four-year contract with Young Boys.